Akhi1Codes/gantt/README.md

 - **Column Filtering**: When `label_filter: true`, users can select which label columns to display (maximum 3 at a time)
 - **Persistent State**: Label panel visibility and column selections are maintained across chart updates

+#### Theme Configuration
+The Gantt chart includes a built-in theme toggle that allows users to switch between different visual themes.
+The theme toggle appears as an icon in the header and cycles through three modes:

+**Theme Modes:**
+- **Auto** (🌗): Automatically follows the user's system/browser color scheme preference (`prefers-color-scheme`)
+- **Light** (☀️): Forces light theme regardless of system preference
+- **Dark** (🌙): Forces dark theme regardless of system preference

+The theme system automatically applies appropriate colors for all chart elements including bars, grid lines, text, backgrounds, and interactive elements.

 ### Recent Enhancements

 This version includes several improvements over the original Frappe Gantt: